Circumpolar stars never rise or set

-For instance, the stars of the famous Big Dipper asterism are circumpolar at all latitudes north of 41o north latitude, which includes the northern half of the mainland United States and most of Europe.
+For instance, the stars of the famous Big Dipper asterism are circumpolar at all latitudes north of 41 degrees north latitude, which includes the northern half of the mainland United States and most of Europe.

 Draw an imaginary line straight down from Polaris, the North Star, to the horizon, and presto, you have what it takes to draw out the circle of circumpolar stars in your sky.

-The Southern Cross is circumpolar anywhere south of 35o south latitude; yet, in the Northern Hemisphere, it’s the W or M-shaped constellation Cassiopeia that’s circumpolar at all places north of 35o north latitude.
+The Southern Cross is circumpolar anywhere south of 35 degrees south latitude; yet, in the Northern Hemisphere, it’s the W or M-shaped constellation Cassiopeia that’s circumpolar at all places north of 35 degrees north latitude.
 (Scroll upward to the chart showing Cassiopeia at nightfall for mid-northern latitudes.)

 By the way, Cassiopeia lies on the opposite side of Polaris from the Big Dipper.
 So from mid-northern latitudes, the Big Dipper and Polaris help you to locate Cassiopeia.
-See the animation at right, whereby all the stars revolve full circle around the celestial pole each day – or more precisely: every 23 hours and 56 minutes.
+See the above animation, in which all the stars revolve full circle around the celestial pole each day, or more precisely every 23 hours and 56 minutes.

-If Cassiopeia is circumpolar in your sky, then the Southern Cross never climbs above your horizon; and conversely, if the Southern Cross is circumpolar in your sky, then the constellation Cassiopeia never climbs above the horizon.
+If Cassiopeia is circumpolar in your sky, then the Southern Cross never climbs above your horizon.
+Conversely, if the Southern Cross is circumpolar in your sky, then the constellation Cassiopeia never climbs above the horizon.

-As seen from the tropics (and subtropics), neither the Southern Cross nor Cassiopeia is circumpolar.
-From this part of the world, the Southern Cross rises over the southern horizon when Cassiopeia sinks below the northern horizon; and conversely, Cassiopeia rises over the northern horizon when the Southern Cross sinks below the southern horizon.
+As seen from the tropics (and a part of the subtropics), neither the Southern Cross nor Cassiopeia is circumpolar.
+From this part of the world, the Southern Cross rises over the southern horizon when Cassiopeia sinks below the northern horizon.
+Conversely, Cassiopeia rises over the northern horizon when the Southern Cross sinks below the southern horizon.